kevinlin1/kevinlin1.github.io/_posts/2019-06-25-Microeconomics-of-the-Faculty-Job-Search.md

 The faculty job interview is a grueling process not only due to its length but also because the candidate is always on.
-Every interaction from the moment you greet the host for breakfast until you're dropped off after dinner is part of the interview and should be considered critical to the faculty search committee's view of your value alignment.
+Every interaction from the moment you greet the host for breakfast until the moment you're dropped off after dinner is part of the interview and should be considered critical to the faculty's view of your value alignment.
 I echo Philip's advice that at the heart of the faculty interview is being a great communicator: [Strive to engage, not to impress][].
 Faculty are people, first and foremost, so one of the functions of the interview meetings is to determine how you would collaborate and interact with those people.
 You're not going there to get a job.
 You're going there to [meet your colleagues][].

 [Strive to engage, not to impress]: http://www.pgbovine.net/guo-faculty-job-search.pdf#page=6
 [meet your colleagues]: https://ask.metafilter.com/31759/Academic-Job-Interview-Questions#c499299